Adam-Aber/OEDI-Dataset-Data-Preprocessing/README.md

 ![Heating:Electricity [kW](Hourly)](distributions/figure4.png)

 ### 2.4 InteriorLights:Electricity [kW](Hourly)

+"InteriorLights:Electricity [kW](Hourly)" is the consumption of electricity for interior light, a constant consumer with high salience for theft detection since it can be tampered with, for instance, being  switched off in Theft Type 2.
+Its raw distribution is right-skewed, peaking at 0 kW with a frequency of approximately 25,000, to approximately 1,000 at 100 kW, and having a sparse tail up to 400 kW, meaning frequent no or low lighting with sporadic greater usage.
+There are no missing values in this column.

 - **Significance:** High; constant consumer, manipulable (e.g., switched off in Theft Type 2).
 - **Distribution:** Right-skewed, peaks at 0 kW (frequency ~25,000), drops to ~1,000 at 100 kW, sparse tail to 400 kW.
 Indicates frequent low/no usage with sporadic peaks.
 - **Missing Values:** None.